congfeng22/Misc/README.md

 Poker Odds.py
 - Given 2 hands (each hand consists of a pair of cards) and an optional set of community cards (0 to 5)
 - Outputs percentage chance of winning for each hand
+- Note: Uses Monte Carlo Method when there are 0 community cards

 QGF.py
 - Quantum Go Fish.
 Rules here: https://stacky.net/wiki/index.php?title=Quantum_Go_Fish